-An intervention can give someone the incentive to to get help for these substance use disorders (SUDs):
+An intervention can give someone the incentive to get help for these substance use disorders (SUDs):

 Chapters Recovery Center in Danvers MA can recommend intervention specialists in the New England area.
 In addition, the Association of Intervention Specialists (AIS) hosts a member directory to help you find a credentialed interventionist near you.
-Interventionists also earn board certification as a Certified Intervention Professional (CIP), which shows they are a trained professional dedicated to a high standard of excellence.
+Interventionists also earn board certification as Certified Intervention Professionals (CIP), which shows they are trained professionals dedicated to a high standard of excellence.

-For the intervention, these people get together to confront the individual about the consequences of their addiction and ask them to accept treatment.
-The intervention:
+For the intervention, these people get together to confront the individual about the consequences of their substance abuse and ask them to accept treatment.

-• Gives specific examples of destructive behaviors and how they affect your addicted loved one and their family and friends
+• Give specific examples of destructive behaviors and how they affect your loved one and their family and friends

-• Offers a predetermined treatment plan with clear steps, goals, and guidelines
+• Offer a predetermined treatment plan with clear steps, goals, and guidelines

-• Clearly spells out what each person will do if the loved on refuses treatment
+• Communicate what each person will do if the loved one refuses treatment

 What is an Interventionist?